Inderjeet0007/el-pais-opinion-scraping/README.md

   ```javascript
   npm install
   ```
+- Create an account on Rapid API (https://rapidapi.com/auth/sign-up)
+- Subscribe to Google Translator (https://rapidapi.com/IRCTCAPI/api/google-translator9)
+- Update `rapidApiKey` with your API key in `appConfig.js`

 #### Remote
 In this scenario, BrowserStack SDK has been used.
 Hence, before running the tests, ensure the following: